The history of Lloyds Bank

 A lot has changed during the 300 year history of our brands and while we have much within our heritage to be proud of, we can’t be proud of it all.
 Like any institution that is so interwoven with our country’s history, we must acknowledge and learn from our past.

-Lloyds Bank was originally a small private bank in Birmingham known as Taylors & Lloyds from 1765 to 1865 – the name came from John Taylor, Sampson Lloyd and their two sons who founded the bank.
 The Lloyd family were Quakers and, as such, family members were actively involved in the movement to abolish the transatlantic slave trade.
 John Lloyd, one of the sons of Sampson Lloyd II, one of the original founders of the bank, was heavily involved in the movement.
+It’s difficult to say whether early customers had connection with the slave trade, as very few customer records have survived.
+However, customers included those involved in the iron trade as well as gun makers.
+Birmingham became the main supplier of ironware and guns to Africa, which would have been used by slave traders.